vgurianov/srt/docs/index.md

 3.1.
 Getting Started
 Install and execute.
 3.2.
 The time dilation (experiment1 module)
 3.3.
-Velosety versus momentum (experiment2 module) and Energy versus momentum (experiment2 module)
+Velocity as function momentum and energy as function momentum (experiment3 module)